edgeimpulse/example-multi-impulse-python/README.md

 - The models must be located in the same directory as the script before running the application.
 - This application is a demonstration and is not optimized for production.
+- If you are planning on using this on a distant device and don't have access to a monitor connected to that device, replace the last line with: app.run(host="0.0.0.0", port=5001, debug=True), it will broadcast the web application to your local network.